selfint/degree-planner/README.md

    > such as "only points" or "only specific courses".
 Any of these should
    > be possible by making overflow a directory analogous to a nested
    > requirement.

+   Both the source requirement and the overflow requirement must have the same type of requirement (either `points` or `count`), currently there is no support for mixing the two.

+   Also, `choice` requirements can't overflow.
+That is why the `choice` directory has an `amount` file, not a `count` file.